Enjoy this twist on traditional pumpkin pie—swirled with creamy, thick Nutella and baked in a gingersnap crust!

 The filling is a pretty standard pumpkin pie filling, similar to my plain pumpkin pie and this pecan praline pumpkin pie.
 You need eggs, heavy cream, pumpkin, brown sugar, and spices.
 Feel free to use homemade pumpkin pie spice here.
 I appreciate that this recipe uses an entire standard (15 ounce) can of pumpkin, just like my pumpkin bars recipe.

 The smooth and creamy pie filling lies on a bed of spicy crushed gingersnaps binded with melted butter.
-For those of you who fear pie dough, this is an easy patted-down style crust, which means no rolling or chilling!
+For those of you who fear pie dough, this is an easy patted-down style crust, like a graham cracker crust, which means no rolling pin!
 It’s very easy and stays together nicely.

 Each bite of the crust had a complex sweet, spicy and sultry kick to it.

 Nutella Swirl Pumpkin Pie

 - Prep Time: 20 minutes

 A twist on traditional pumpkin pie – swirled with decadent Nutella and baked in a gingersnap crust.

 - 1 and 1/2 cups gingersnap cookie crumbs

 - 1/4 cup (4 Tbsp) unsalted butter, melted and slightly cooled

 For the Filling: